alexayers/teenytinytwodee/README.md

 ### Screens

-Everything is organized around a `screen` a screen has the following functions:
+Everything is organized around the concept of a  `screen` a screen has the following functions:

 1. init: A function called during initiation of the class
 2. onEnter: A function called every time you return to the screen from another screen